RESEARCH Compass

 MSc.
 Diana Carolina

-Living Systems and Resilience for bettter Futures
+Resilience & Living Systems for Sustainable Futures

 +43 677 639 52522 - dicaromonroy@gmail.com

 My work focuses on the design of fair and resilient climate transition pathways within urban socio-economic systems.
+I integrate climate economics analysis, urban sustainability, and socio-ecological systems thinking to understand:

 Research Focus